awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.md

 + Create a signed Amazon CloudFront URL using [getSignedURL](https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.CloudFront.CloudFrontClient.html#_getSignedUrl)\.
 + Create a signed Amazon CloudFront cookie using [getSignedCookie](https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.CloudFront.CloudFrontClient.html#_getSignedCookie)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon CloudFront, see the [Amazon CloudFront Developer Guide](Amazon CloudFront Developer Guide)\.

-## Signing CloudFront URLs for Private Distributions<a name="signing-cf-urls-for-private-distributions"></a>
+## Signing CloudFront URLs for private distributions<a name="signing-cf-urls-for-private-distributions"></a>

 You can sign a URL using the CloudFront client in the SDK\.
 First, you must create a `CloudFrontClient` object\.
 You can sign a CloudFront URL for a video resource using either a canned or custom policy\.